sonic-net/sonic-swss/crates/countersyncd/RECONCILIATION.md

 ## Recovery Boundary

+SWSS SubscriberStateTable events and Table::get_keys already contain table-relative keys.
+Those keys are opaque owner identities and are forwarded unchanged, even when a profile name starts with or equals the table name.
+Only raw Redis commands use physical table-prefixed keys; Table methods receive relative keys.

 `SubscriberStateTable::pops()` can consume notifications and then fail on a non-hash row.
 Its exception discards the successful batch prefix, including Delete/recreate or pending-cancellation boundaries.
 The final Redis rows alone